karllhughes/personal-blog-5/_posts/2020-11-13-hiring-process.markdown

 Candidates with a history of staying in jobs for a long time, strong references, and commitment to projects usually make it to the top of my list when hiring.

 ### Competency
 When I was a new engineering manager, I over-indexed on technical skills.
-It's easy to fall into the trap of grading engineers based purely on their technical knowledge (whole companies like [Toptal](https://www.toptal.com/) and [Triplebyte](https://triplebyte.com/) are built on this fallacy), but arcane trivia does not make a sound engineer.
+It's easy to fall into the trap of grading engineers based purely on their technical knowledge, but arcane trivia does not make a sound engineer.

 I'll talk more about how I gauge a candidate's competency later in this post, but the key question I ask is, **do I think this engineer can learn to solve the problems we are facing?**